 Dr. Billy Kim, a Vascular Surgeon with The Surgical Clinic, treats patients experiencing Peripheral Arterial Disease (PAD).
-Statistics indicate that 14-20% of adults in the developed world have a chronic lack of blood flow to the legs that is caused by atherosclerotic arterial disease.
-While there are different types of symptoms- diagnosed as Intermittent Claudication (IC) and Critical Limb Ischemia (CLI), the largest issues of death associated from PAD is associated with CLI.
+Statistics indicate that 14-20% of adults in the developed world have a chronic lack of blood flow to the legs.
+This blood flow impediment comes from atherosclerotic arterial disease.
+In terms of the two types of symptoms Intermittent Claudication (IC) and Critical Limb Ischemia (CLI), most deaths associated with PAD come from CLI.

 In contrast to IC, ischemic rest pain typically affects the foot.
 As this progresses further, severe tissue hypoperfusion continues, resulting in ischemic ulceration and gangrene.
 CLI includes rest pain and tissue loss and is associated with an annual mortality rate of 20%.

 The purpose of awareness, education, early evaluation and possible intervention is to modify the progression of chronic lower extremity ischemia and reduce the incidence of other adverse vascular events.
 This also includes identification of risk factors, lifestyle modifications, pharmacotherapy, and other forms of noninterventional treatment such as exercise rehabilitation and physiotherapy.
 To a lesser extent, invasive procedures would include percutaneous interventions and surgery.

 Visit The Board-Certified Surgeons at The Surgical Clinic

 At The Surgical Clinic, board-certified vascular surgeons are trained and equipped to assess, identify and provide various treatment options for our patients.
 This may include conservative risk and behavior modifications, pharmacologic agents.
 Depending on the severity of IC and CLI, the next steps may include invasive interventions which we will provide the full spectrum of treatment tailored to the needs of the patients.